jay-tux/nexion/player/world_fow_cities.md

  Majority | ![rock] (artificers)
- Minorities | ![hill] (miners), ![stout] (traders, artificers), ![tiefling] (traders, bartenders) Crime rates | Low: the *Gemheair*s have always punished crime very harshly Religion | Traditionally only ![todo] (gnome religion) was allowed; however, in recent efforts to be more attractive, other religions have been allowed as well
+ Minorities | ![hill] (miners), ![stout] (traders, artificers), ![tiefling] (traders, bartenders) Crime rates | Low: the *Gemheair*s have always punished crime very harshly Religion | Traditionally only Votthoboveigh was allowed; however, in recent efforts to be more attractive, other religions have been allowed as well

 ### Aurora ![northern]